Duet3D/wiki-content/User_manual/Machine_configuration/robot_5_axis_CNC.md

 # unsorted

 CNC 5 axis has a spindle with only one orientation in Z direction (orientationType=zaxis).
 Two rotational axes are used to change the angle of the spindle in respect to the workpiece surface.
 Letters AB, AC or BC are used: A is a rotational axis in the same direction like the X axis, B like Y, C like Z axis.
 The angle of the spindle in respect to the workpiece surface is described as tool vector values.
 In the documentation about firmware is a detailed description about orientation types.

+# 5 Bar Parallel Scara

+There is already a kinematics for 5 Bar Parallel Scara https://docs.duet3d.com/User_manual/Machine_configuration/Configuration_five_bar_parallel_scara but it can be used by robot kinematics also.
+The config is more complicated that the other robot types, because there are specific additional parameters, which must be defined somehow.

+Currently the following method is used to define the config:
+* B"robotType=5BarParallelScara"
+* Dn and Dn+1 specifies the connected actuators to drive the two arms.
+The Dm xtr (= DH a) parameter specifies the proximal arm lenghts
+* Dn+2 and Dn+3 are the passive driven arms connected to Dn and Dn+1 respectively.
+Dn+2 and Dn+3 are then connected to close the chain.
+The xtr (= DH a) parameter specify the distal arm lengths from hinge to hinge (the hotend has an additional distance in cantilevered case)
+* workmode and cantilevered modes are specified through special P parameters (tbd), same with angle restrictions
+* the Z axis is specified like a normal prismatic axis

+To summarize: D!0 base offsets, D!1 Z axis workpiece mode, D2 and D3 proximal arms, D4 and D5 distal arms, optionally D6 cantilevered, D7 tool.

+Compared to the dedicated 5BarParallelScara kinematics, the robot kinematics will allow to finetune axis properties and support the planned calibration (calculating back from hotend to joint/link properties).
+Disadvantage is, that calculation effort maybe higher.